imdipo/imdipo/README.md

 Consider there are many field in tech, for now i do have at least 3 of field that catch my interest, there are:
 <ol>
   <li> <b>Data Science & Machine Learning</b> </li>
 I have always enjoyed discovering patterns in events within a given case, as it provides deeper insights into the subject.
-With Data Science and Machine Learning, I can explore data, uncover valuable insights, and build models that can predict or classify various outcomes
+With Data Science and Machine Learning, I can explore data, uncover valuable insights, and build models that can predict or classify various outcomes <br>

 <img src="https://github.com/imdipo/gambar/blob/main/1/pythoned.png" alt="Python">
 <img src="https://github.com/imdipo/gambar/blob/main/1/0_aFhjkhfLZOJpdL6y.png" alt="Pandas">